Trace Reconstruction with Language Models: Detailed numerical results

 \section{Detailed numerical results}

 For better readability and comparison, we provide tables with the numerical results (Levenshtein distances and failure rates) for the experiments in the main paper.
-We include tables for the evaluation on IDS-generated data for \( L=110 \) (Figure \ref{fig:synthetic_L110}) and for real-world data experiments with the Noisy-DNA dataset (Figure \ref{fig:noisydna}) and the Microsoft dataset (Figure \ref{fig:microsoft_dataset_distances}).
-Tables report results for both our pretrained and, for real-world datasets, fine-tuned models, as well as the considered baselines.
+We include tables for the evaluation on synthetic data for \( L=110 \) (Figure \ref{fig:synthetic_L110}) and for the real-world data experiments with the Noisy-DNA dataset (Figure \ref{fig:noisydna}) and the Microsoft dataset (Figure \ref{fig:microsoft_dataset_distances}).
+The tables report results for our pretrained and, for the real-world datasets, fine-tuned models, alongside baselines.
+Reported standard deviations are across test examples (not random seeds).
+For TReconLM, the main paper plots averages over three runs with different seeds, whereas the tables show results with seed 100.